fleetdm/fleet/handbook/business-operations/README.md

 > **_Note:_** _Employment classification isn't what makes someone a fleetie.
 Some Fleet team members are contractors and others are employees.
 The distinction between "contractor" and "employee" varies in different geographies, and the appropriate employment classification and agreement for any given team member and the place where they work is determined by CEO during the process of making an offer._

 Here are the steps hiring managers can follow to get an offer out to a candidate:
+1. **References** Ask the candidate for 2 references and conduct the reference checks
+   - The reference check template, with further instructions, can be found [here](https://docs.google.com/document/d/1LMOUkLJlAohuFykdgxTPL0RjAQxWkypzEYP_AT-bUAw/edit?usp=sharing).
+   - Reference checks can be conducted in parallel with the following steps.
+2. **Compile feedback on the candidate**
+   - Compile the feedback in one document including links to supporting documents such as links to portfolio or challenge submissions.
+   - Share this document with the CEO.
-1. **Schedule founder interview:** Schedule 30m for the CEO to interview the candidate, if they haven't already done so.
+3. **Schedule founder interview:** Schedule 30m for the CEO to interview the candidate, if they haven't already done so.
    - At Fleet, the CEO interviews every new team member at least once before Fleet extends an offer.
 (We plan to continue this practice until headcount reaches 100.)
      - No need to check with the CEO first.
 You can just book the meeting on his calendar.
      - Schedule the meeting directly on the CEO's calendar during a time he and the candidate are both explicitly available according to that calendar.
 Available means whitespace.
      - Either use Google Calendar directly, or offer to use the CEO's 30m Calendly link.  _It is up to you, the hiring manager, to get this meeting scheduled and showing up at a time on the CEO's calendar._
-   - _If this is an engineering position_, before the CEO interview, please also be sure that the candidate has already been interviewed by the CTO.
-If not, include the CTO in this interview.
+   - _If this is an engineering position_, before the CEO interview, please also be sure that the candidate has already been interviewed by Zach Wasserman.
+(If not, feel free to include Zach in this final interview.)
    - The personal email the candidate uses for this calendar event is where they will receive their offer or rejection email.
 2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect the candidate's:
    - Start date